Updated 17 March 2022

 These requirements will vary according to your destination and your vaccination status.
 Different rules may also apply to children.

 You can’t use an NHS home testing kit.

 You would need proof of a negative PCR test taken maximum of 48 hours before you depart for the UK.

 On return to the UK from a red list destination, you’d be required to spend 10 days in a specified quarantine hotel at your own expense.
-You should also fill out a passenger locator form at least 48 hours before you arrive back.

 In addition, you would be required to take two further PCR tests on the second and eighth day of your return.